vkaravir/JSAV/README.txt

   development projects.

 For SVN users new to git:
-* To "checkout" a new copy of the library, use "git clone" instead of "svn checkout".
+* To "checkout" a new copy of the library, use "git clone".
 * To "update" your copy of the repository, use "git pull".